 |The ABC Plus Project|

-One of my hobbies is music: I play folk and early music on the whistle, flute, French bagpipe (musette), recorder, and clarinet.
+One of my hobbies is music: I play folk and early music on a bunch of wind instruments.
 I find that the ABC music notation language is a wonderful tool to typeset sheet music.
-ABC is one of the best designed, easy to use, well-thought out, and nicely implemented notation formats I've ever seen: IMHO, it surpasses other good notation languages like GNU Lilypond or MusiXTeX.
-(Philip's Music Writer is a serious contender though.)
+ABC is one of the best designed, easy to use, well-thought out, and nicely implemented notation formats I've ever seen.
+It's an excellent alternative to other good notation languages like GNU Lilypond, or MusiXTeX, or Philip's Music Writer.
 You can write music in a very simple ASCII format and convert it to MIDI, or typeset it to make professional-looking scores.

 ABC was originally designed for simple melodies, but there have been efforts to extend the notation.
-The ABC Music Standard is now at version 2.0, which is unfortunately not fully implemented by major programs.
+The ABC Music Standard is now at version 2.2, and supports polyphony and lots of other features.

-Some ABC applications implement most of the the ABC language; low-level details (formatting and MIDI effects) are supported too.
-The purpose of the ABC Plus project is to provide software and documentation for this extended ABC.
+Some ABC applications implement most of the the ABC 2 language; low-level details (formatting and MIDI effects) are supported too.
+The purpose of the ABC Plus project is to provide software and documentation for this extended ABC release.
 This is an example of classical music written in ABC Plus; it sounds like this.
+What I informally call ABC Plus is, in practice, the current implementation of ABC 2.

 A couple of notes.

-First of all: please note that I am not the author of abcm2ps, abcmidi, ABCExplorer, tclabc, MC Musiceditor, and EasyABC.
-I wish I was such a great programmer!
+First of all: please note that I am not the author of abcm2ps, abcmidi, and EasyABC.
+I wish I were such a great programmer!
 I just provide the packages or the links.
 Please refer to the authors for any questions.

-I have written a manual that explains how to write music using ABC Plus.
-It focuses on using abcm2ps and abcmidi, but most of the information it contains can be applied (at least to some extent) to all ABC applications.
+I have written a manual that explains how to write music using ABC 2.
+It focuses on using abcm2ps, abc2svg, abcmidi, and the ABC/MusicXML translators, but most of the information it contains can be applied (at least to some extent) to all ABC applications.
 Many thanks to Norman Schmidt who helped me translate parts of the manual.

-I release this manual under the GNU GPL.
+I release this manual under the GNU Free Documentation License 1.3.
 This basically means that it's free and that you can freely modify it, as long as you make your modifications publicly available.

 I rely on your feedback to fix errors and omissions, and in general to make this manual more useful.
 Please feel free to make translations!